 Optional:

-• Your own yoga mat (or you can hire one at the studio for R30)
+• Your own yoga mat (or you can hire one at the studio)

 • Long-sleeve top/jumper and/or socks for warm ups and cool downs